laserpants/resilient/README.md

 > findMinimum :: Ord a => [BinomTree a] -> a

-Find the minimum element in the heap.
+Return the minimum element in the heap.

 ---